catherinefxia/ucsd-cse8a-w20.github.io/index.md

 # Introduction to Programming I (UCSD CSE 8A)

-<b>This web page is unofficial until the start of class on Tuesday, Jan 7, at
+<b>This web page is unofficial until this notice is removed which point it
-which point it becomes the official syllabus for the course.</b>
+becomes the official syllabus for the course.</b>

 <a href="https://jpolitz.github.io">Joe Gibbs Politz</a> (Instructor)